Gossamer Bio Inc. (GOSS) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Gossamer Bio Inc. (GOSS) by analysts is $7.42, which is $5.66 above the current market price.
-The public float for GOSS is 89.93M, and at present, short sellers hold a 28.19% of that float.
-On February 28, 2023, the average trading volume of GOSS was 5.96M shares.
+The average price recommended by analysts for Gossamer Bio Inc. (GOSS) is $7.42, which is $5.66 above the current market price.
+The public float for GOSS is 89.93M and currently, short sellers hold a 28.07% of that float.
+On March 03, 2023, GOSS’s average trading volume was 6.17M shares.

 GOSS’s Market Performance